Accessibility

 The City will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.

 Questions, concerns, comments, requests, informal complaints, or grievances alleging violation of the ADA should be brought to the City’s ADA Coordinator identified below.
-An official ADA grievance may be submitted by the City’s ADA Grievance Procedure set forth below.
+An official ADA grievance may be submitted by the City’s ADA Grievance Procedure.

 Elise Brosch, ADA Coordinator